 Situated smack dab in the middle of Bend, Crux is the go-to spot for sunset brews thanks, in part, to its Sundowner Hour special: Discounted beer and food a half hour before and after the sun goes down over the Cascades – for which you will have the best view around.
 Co-founded by one of the brewers who helped launch Deschutes, Crux’s favorites include On the Fence Northwest Pale Ale and Outcast IPA.
 Food wise, the pub gets super creative with a panini machine, soups and salads.
-On Mondays the kitchen is closed, but you can grab some amazing tacos from the taco cart outside.
+On Mondays the kitchen is closed, but you can grab some amazing tacos or brats from the food carts outside.
 When it’s nice, play some cornhole or other lawn games on the giant field next to the pub.

 You’ll find McMenamins all over the Pacific Northwest.
 The family restores old hotels/schools/insane asylums and turns them into new pubs/theaters/hotels.
 Bend’s St. Francis School was just that – a Catholic school in the heart of downtown.
 Today it’s a campus of three pubs, a movie theater, Turkish soaking pool, rental homes and classrooms-turned-hotel rooms.
 Beer wise, Hammerhead Stout and the fruity Ruby are the go-tos for locals and visitors alike.
 And you can’t go wrong asking for a “Rubinator” – a Terminator Stout/Ruby mix like a black and tan.
 As for the menu, some have said McMenamin’s Captain Neon burger and famous Cajun tots would be part of their last meal.

 A recent Silver Moon radio commercial ends with the tag line “Same Great Beers, Same $#%-tty Location.”
 They’re right about both.
-But the beers at Silver Moon are worth google mapping the pub, especially the Voodoo Dog ISR and Snake Bite Porter.
+But the cool outdoor patio and beers at Silver Moon are worth google mapping the pub, especially the Voodoo Dog ISR and Snake Bite Porter.
 It’s also one of the prime spots for live music in Bend.
 On the menu, spice things up with the jalapeno slaw on the slow roasted pulled pork or make a meal out of the Crater Nachos with ground beef.

 Immersion is Bend’s first and only “brew-it-yourself” pub and craft brewery.
 You can go there and create your own brew – wait three weeks and come back for five gallons of your personal creation (or they can ship it to you in Oregon.)
 Or, you can just pop in for some of their fantastic beers and grub.
 Featured dishes include Poke Marinated Ahi, Short Rib with edamame avocado succotash, and an antibiotic-free Duroc pork Porterhouse with spent beer grain spätzle and brussels sprouts, the restaurant is as central to the brewery experience as the beer.